 Really?
 A loose plot and poor characterization?
 Effective pacing?
 This wasn't a Dickens' novel, this is the Caldecott Medal award winning children's book Make Way for Ducklings.
 Make.
 Way.
 For.
 Ducklings.
 As in, tiny, cute baby ducks.
 Doesn't it feel like attacking this book is the same as kicking one of those adorable previously mentioned tiny water fowl?
 Not to mention the book is intended for kids aged 3 to 8, who's idea of effective pacing is eating as much candy as possible and instantaneous travel (if you don't believe me, refer to "Are we there yet?")

-Mr. and Mrs. Mallard were looking for a place to live."
+This book starts off with " Mr. and Mrs. Mallard were looking for a place to live."
 Why can't a book about duck parents looking for a place to live just be that?
 What's next, criticizing Snuffleupagus' trunk as being anatomically incorrect in proportion to his IMAGINARY body?